Public transport in Tallinn: Commuter Train

-Almost all commuter trains, except for the trains R21, R22, and R31, run in the western direction (towards Paldiski/Turba).
-The trains R21 and R22 go beyond Harju County to Rapla County and Järva County, respectively.
+Almost all commuter trains, except for the trains R21, R22, R30 and R31, run in the western direction (towards Paldiski/Turba).
+Trains R21 and R22 go beyond Harju County to Rapla County and Järva County, respectively.
 They also serve residents of Tallinn and the Harju County.

 Ferry

 Tallinn has a ferry connection to Aegna island.
 Since Aegna doesn't have many residents, the ferry is mostly used by tourists and is operated only in the summertime, usually from May to October.
 The route is operated by Spinnaker OÜ with the high-speed craft Vegtind.
 The journey from Patarei harbor to Aegna takes 30 minutes.
 City residents can use the ferry for free.